pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 This is a simple Rails application showcasing Reactrb, Opal, NPM, Webpack, React Bootstrap and other associated technologies.
 This showcase is intended to be a companion project to the excellent Reactrb tutorials already written which you can find in [Further Reading](#further-reading) below.

-The source code for this tutorial can be found [here](https://github.com/barriehadfield/reactrb-showcase)

 + [Introduction](#introduction)
 + [Setup](#setup)
 + [Working with React Bootstrap](#working-with-react-bootstrap)